Data lineage: why and how to implement it in your company?

 What is data lineage?

-Data lineage – sometimes called data flow, data traceability or data lineage – describes theentire data life cycle throughout the processing chain of the data within the company: from the origin of the data to its uses, without forgetting the archiving and the deletion.
+Data lineage – sometimes referred to as data flow, data traceability or data lineage – describes theentire data lif ecycle throughout the dataprocessing chain within a company: from data origin to use, archiving and deletion.

 The data lineage is often represented by a graph allowing the visualization of the path of the data from one treatment to the other.